 What does the Accredited Employer Work Visa mean for employers?

 New Zealand is transitioning to a new Accredited Employer Work Visa, and leaving behind six temporary work visas.
-From 1 November, before you can hire a migrant from overseas who needs a visa, you will need to meet the 3-check requirements:
+From 1 November, before you can hire a migrant worker, you will need to meet the 3-check visa application process.

 - Apply for accreditation,

 - Apply for a job check to make sure the role you want to fill cannot be done by New Zealanders, and

 - Request a migrant worker to apply for a visa.